agu-z/roc-pg/README.md

 - [ ] Connection pooling \*
 - [ ] Notifications (listen/notify)
 - [ ] Notices
-- [ ] Platform independence

 \* Requires new platform primitives

-This list does not include features of the query builder as we are still figuring out those.
+This list does not include features of the query builder as I'm still figuring out those.

 ## Resources